USask-BINFO/SyntenyLink/README.md

 Note: Before running main\_script.py, you need to run the SyntenyLink\_bf.pl and SyntenyLink\_st.pl scripts

+To run SyntenyLink\_sb.py you can simply use:

+    $ python3 main_script.py -i abc_synteny.success.colinear -g -m -n -gt abc_groundtruth.xlsx -c abc_synteny.all.chains -bl abc_blastn.blast -a1 -a1 -a1 -a2 -a2 -a2 -ws1 -ws2 -ws3 -wup -wdwn

 \- Output The execution of main\_script outputs all the output files of the above scripts in the same directory as the input file.